What is a U Visa?

 - The government official must sign a certification form attesting that the alien has assisted the government in the criminal case.

-What Documentation Do I need for an U Visa Case?
+What Documentation Do I Need for an U Visa Case?

-- Alien´s Passport
+- Foreigner’s Passport

-- Alien´s Birth Certificate (translated if necessary)
+- Foreigner’s Birth Certificate (translated if necessary)

 - Marriage Certificate (if applicable and translated if necessary)